 FGDC’s challenges requires PMO, integrated lifecycle management, partner focus, and blend experience with an integrated approach and single voice designed to meet the FGDC’s strategic objectives and provide a world-class service shared services and data portfolio.
 Doing this, they can integrate organizations, data, and service provision.

-- Coordinate cross-agency tasks, portfolio needs in agile prgoram management coordination with a single voice,
+- Coordinate cross-agency tasks, portfolio needs in agile program management coordination with a single voice,

-- have communications and outreach focused on communities for partner and customer engagement in the lifecycle decisions
+- Furthermore, have communications and outreach focused on communities for partner and customer engagement in the life cycle decisions

 The strategy and collective experience and techniques will enable FGDC to provide a single voice from all management domains (PMO, Development, Operations and Service Management) for customer engagement.
 The approach will be need to be integrated with the existing FGDC operating model creating a sum value greater than that of its individual parts.
 This approach will help create the relationship to develop trusted partner relations services.

 (page 2 – Draft NSDI –Strategic Plan 2014-2016 V2)